MySQL's event_scheduler feature does not automatically activate events during failover.

-This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.
+This is Yuta Kikai (@fat47) from the Service Reliability Group (SRG) of the Media Management Division.

-#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.
+#SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software (OSS).

-I hope this helps in some way.
+I hope this is of some help.

 overview